firefoxos-gamedev/book/marketplace.md

 Congratulations!!!
 You have a new application on the Firefox Marketplace, you're exploring a brand new market!

 I hope you enjoyed this quick guide.
 I plan to update and expand this guide often - so keep your eyes open and register for the updates.
 If you downloaded this book from Leanpub then its all good because you will receive emails about any updates.
-If you downloaded it from somewhere else then please consider fetching it from [the official page at Leanpub](http://leanpub.com/quickguidefirefoxosdevelopment) and registering your email.
+If you downloaded it from somewhere else then please consider fetching it from [the official page at Leanpub](http://leanpub.com/buildinggamesforfirefoxos) and registering your email.
 It's free and, no, you won't get any spam.
 Promise.

 Please send me feedback.
-This book was written by pulling all-nights before a tech conference so you can infer how much I enjoy this project and want to see it succeed.
-I can be reached for feedback on my Twitter account at [@soapdog](http://twitter.com/soapdog) and over email at [fxosquickguide@andregarzia.com](mailto:fxosquickguide@andregarzia.com).
+I can be reached for feedback on my Twitter account at [@soapdog](http://twitter.com/soapdog) and over email at [fxosgameguide@andregarzia.com](mailto:fxosgameguide@andregarzia.com).
 My home page is at [http://andregarzia.com](http://andregarzia.com).

 Now that you're a part of the group of Firefox OS app creators, come be a part of the greater Mozilla community: Help keep the web free and open made by users for users.
 Join us at [http://www.mozilla.org/contribute/](http://www.mozilla.org/en-US/contribute/) and help Firefox OS grow!